Virtual Treaty Day

 Funded by a grant from the Watertown Community Foundation, the Historical Society of Watertown is pleased to provide Wheels Along the River - Past, Present & Future to the public free of charge.
 This booklet describes a six mile, self-guided bicycle tour of historic sites in Watertown.
 It was originally created in 2007 and updated in 2015.

 In 2012, Bill McEvoy undertook a project to document the mostly overlooked Watertown burial ground known as Catholic Mount Auburn Cemetery, Sand Banks Cemetery and Cottage Street Cemetery.
 The information that Bill compiled over a period of four years is available as a downloadable Excel spreadsheet.
+Mr. McEvoy self-published a book titled Catholic Mount Auburn Cemetery East Watertown, MA, on the topic in 2020.
 Further information about the project can be found here.

 Veterans' Graves Registration